 Why is it important to know the strain?

 As a grower, it’s important for you to know which phylloxera strain has been found on your property, in your region or in a region close to you, to enable an appropriate rootstock selection to be undertaken (also considering all other attributes such as drought tolerance, nematode tolerance and salt tolerance), based on knowledge of phylloxera strain-rootstock interactions.
 In addition, identifying phylloxera down to the strain level can help link new infestations to their source.

 Phylloxera strains come from different genetic lineages, are of different virulence (or aggressiveness) and are potentially suited to slightly different environmental conditions.
-Therefore, current rootstock testing to date has been conducted using seven strains – one of each of the strains of the various known lineages of our endemic strains, including G1, G4, G7, G19, G20, G30, G38.
+Therefore, current rootstock testing to date has been conducted using six strains – one of each of the strains of the various known lineages of our endemic strains, including G1, G4, G7, G19, G20, G30.
+More recently, strain G38.

-Results from this rootstock testing are summarised in Table 1 and adapted from work completed by Powell and Krstic (2015) and reported by Dry (2007).
+Results from this rootstock testing are summarised in Table 1 and adapted from work completed by Clarke et al (2020), Powell and Krstic (2015) and Dry (2007).
 Other than own-rooted Vitis vinifera which is susceptible to all endemic phylloxera strains, many rootstocks are tolerant to phylloxera where the phylloxera can still feed and reproduce on the roots but in lower numbers than on own roots and therefore the vine is not debilitated.